Welcome to PhD 101.

 Each GMU department has a designated librarian.
-Kimberly MacVaugh is the liaison librarian for all Schar School programs.
-As a subject specialist in public policy, political science, and biodefense, she can help with your research questions.
-You may find Kimberly in the Mason Square library or by sending her an email at email@example.com.
+Chris Magee is the liaison librarian for all Schar School programs.
+As a subject specialist in public policy, political science, and biodefense, he can help with your research questions.
+You may find Chris in the Mason Square library or by sending him an email at firstname.lastname@example.org.

 Finally, the Get Help page can help you navigate the library’s resources.

 Basic Math Refresher